 For example, a small bedroom could be a home office (this is especially relevant in post-pandemic times).

 A closed floor plan becomes a “floor plan that allows tons of privacy”.

 A small garden or lack of outdoor space means “low maintenance yard area”.

 Tons of shady spots inside to home become “cost effective cooling spaces in the summer”.

 One of the most common mistakes real estate agents make is repeating the home’s size, bedroom, and bathroom information on the property description.

 This is completely unnecessary.
 The majority of MLSs have a limit to how much you can write in a property description.
-And when you repeat information that’s already available in the property features section, all you’re doing is wasting precious limited space.
+Most real estate listing sites have a 250 word limit.
+While some may allow you to go over the 250 word limit, if you are repeating information or adding “filler words”,, all you’re doing is wasting precious limited space.

 - Proximity to schools, restaurants, tourist attractions, historical destinations, coffee shops, etc.

 - Luxury features such as heated floors, custom closets, and cabinets, a home theater room, gym, etc.